CITMProject3/Project3/docs/lripoll.md

 * Items design assistance (Evil spirit redesign) _(Redesign kept but with input changed)_

 	- Redesign of Evil Spirit
+	- More involvement of the second player, now having two roles:
+		- Attacker: Launches the firecracker making the other kart go slower and inverting its controls
+		- Defender: When a kart is affected by the Evil Spirit, the second player can drive it away by pressing continuously RT and LT
 	- Set Evil Spirit's parameters, balancing and testing

 ![EvilSpirit](http://i.imgur.com/eGyCFv4.gif)